 [I] just wanted to mention again that i value those office hours (live and chat) a lot. usually my questions are closely related to something that came up at work during the week, making your answers relevant and ease/calm my thoughts about things that came up that i otherwise wouldnt discuss with someone. – A member of The jbrains Experience

 How Does It Work?

 I schedule two sessions per month, one convenient for time zones in the Americas and another convenient for time zones in Europe/Africa.
 I deeply apologize to the Pacific Rim and Australia/New Zealand: I have to sleep some time.
-I intend to schedule one of the sessions on Friday to give you a chance to participate, even if it’s very late/very early for you.
+As a compromise, I usually schedule one session per month on a Friday night or Saturday very early morning (Sydney time) to give folks in those regions a chance to participate.

-A group of up to about 20 people join for each session.
+A group of anywhere from 3 to 20 people join for each session.
 We take some questions in advance and we take some in the moment.
 Although I’m offering advice, I’m quite happy to see members of the group advising each other.
 Who knows?
 Maybe one of my Office Hours sessions will help launch someone else’s consulting career!
 I’d love that!